-No market studies are currently relevant as the Fekola Mine is an operating mine producing a readily saleable commodity in the form of doré.
+No market studies are currently relevant as the Fekola Mine and Cardinal Zone mine are operating and producing a readily saleable commodity in the form of doré.
 Doré produced is exported to Metalor Refining in Switzerland.

 Infrastructure, Permitting, and Compliance Activities